electricimp/ConnectionManager/README.md

 ## onDisconnect(callback)

 The *onDisconnect* method assigns a callback method to the onDisconnect event.
-The onDisconnect event will fire everytime the connection state changes from online to offline, or when the ConnectionManager's *disconnect* method is called (even if the device is already disconnected).
+The onDisconnect event will fire every time the connection state changes from online to offline, or when the ConnectionManager's *disconnect* method is called (even if the device is already disconnected).

 *The callback method takes a single parameter - `expected` - which is `true`when the onDisconnect event fired due to the ConnectionManager's disconnect method being called, and `false` otherwise (an unexpected state change from connected to disconnected).*